Neurology and Neurocritical Care APP Curriculum Overview

 A Neurology APP Fellowship student holding a framed diploma

-Our Neurology APP Fellowship Program is driven by hands-on, experiential learning.
-Core rotations include experience in ambulatory, inpatient, and emergency care.
+The Advanced Practice Provider (APP) Fellowship in Neurology and Neurocritical Care is driven by hands-on, experiential learning.
+Core rotations include experience in ambulatory, inpatient, emergency, and critical care settings.
 A research and quality improvement project is a key component of graduation.

 The curriculum integrates didactic training within clinical rotations that feature a mix of practice-based patient care, case-based learning, one-on-one mentoring and supervision, and approximately 8 hours weekly of didactic sessions.
-Content is aligned with education and practice guidelines supported by the American Academy of Neurology for the education of post-graduate residents and fellows.
-The curriculum includes the following areas of study.
+Content is aligned with education and practice guidelines supported by the American Academy of Neurology and the Neurocritical Care Society for the education of post-graduate residents and fellows.

 Areas of study